jarpraca/open-cx-bitx/README.md

 * Creation of the backlog and to do lists
 * Refinement of the user stories and use cases
 * Choosing of the programming language best suited for the project
+* Design of mockups of the app's screens.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-evenly">
     <img style="margin: 20px 0" src="images/mainScreen_mockup.png" alt="Mockup Main Screen"  width="189" />